FreeClimbAPI/csharp-sdk/docs/DefaultApi.md

             var apiInstance = new DefaultApi(config);

+            var conferenceId = "conferenceId_example";  // string | Show only Recordings made during the conference with this ID.

             var callId = "callId_example";  // string | Show only Recordings made during the Call with this ID. (optional)

-            var conferenceId = "conferenceId_example";  // string | Show only Recordings made during the conference with this ID. (optional)

             var dateCreated = "dateCreated_example";  // string | Only show Recordings created on this date, formatted as *YYYY-MM-DD*. (optional)